tonima26122004/TripTracks/README.md

 ## Support and Feedback

 If you encounter any issues or have questions, feel free to open an issue on the GitHub repository.
-Your feedback and contributions are invaluable in making Ecstasia'24 a success.
+Your feedback and contributions are invaluable in making TripTracks a success.
 Let's create an extraordinary digital experience together!